Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Examples

 Next, we evaluate the MSE performance for different matrix structures.
 Figure~\ref{fig:MSE_vs_iteration_matrix_sparse} shows the MSE performance when $N = 500$, $M = 250$, $p_{0} = 0.9$, $\sigma_{\txv}^{2} = 0.001$, and $\rho = 0.1$.

-In the figure, 'Gaussian' means the performance when the measurement matrix $\bm{A}$ is composed of i.i.d.\ Gaussian elements and satisfies Assumption~\ref{ass:distribution}.
-On the other hand, 'Bernoulli' shows the performance when each element of measurement matrix is drawn uniformly from $\{1/\sqrt{N}, -1/\sqrt{N}\}$.
+In the figure, `Gaussian' means the performance when the measurement matrix $\bm{A}$ is composed of i.i.d.\ Gaussian elements and satisfies Assumption~\ref{ass:distribution}.
+On the other hand, `Bernoulli' shows the performance when each element of the measurement matrix is drawn uniformly from $\{1/\sqrt{N}, -1/\sqrt{N}\}$.
 The empirical performance is obtained by averaging the results for $500$ independent realizations of $\bm{x}$, $\bm{A}$, and $\bm{v}$.
-From Fig.~\ref{fig:MSE_vs_iteration_matrix_sparse}, we observe that the empirical performance for the both cases is close to the theoretical prediction obtained by Theorem~\ref{th:main} (or Corollary~\ref{cor:MSE}).
+From Fig.~\ref{fig:MSE_vs_iteration_matrix_sparse}, we observe that the empirical performance for both cases is close to the prediction obtained by Claim~\ref{cl:main} (or Claim~\ref{cl:MSE}).

 We then evaluate the effects of the parameter $\rho$ in ADMM.
 Figure~\ref{fig:MSE_vs_iteration_rho_sparse} shows the asymptotic MSE performance for $\rho=0.05, 0.2$, and $0.5$.